 That same year, South Carolina's opposition to the federal tariff led the legislature to declare that the law was null and void in the state, and the state's leaders spoke of using the militia to prevent federal customs agents from collecting the tax.
 President Andrew Jackson swept aside the states' rights arguments and threatened to use the army to enforce federal laws.
 In the face of Jackson's determination, the state backed down, but the episode raised fears throughout the South that it was only a matter of time before Congress would begin to tamper with slavery.
 Southern anxiety increased in 1833 with the founding of the American Anti-Slavery Society in Louisiana.

-In the 1820s the focus of anti-slavery was the American Colonization Society, founded on Madisonian principles of gradual, government-compensated emancipation.[citation needed] Consistent with existing and durable prejudices in the nation at the time, President James Madison believed that blacks and whites could not integrate into society together, and proposed a policy of separation.
-Madison said that integration (at the time called "amalgamation") was impossible, because there would always be oppression, hatred, and hostility between former slaves and former slave holders.
+Beginning in 1816, the American Colonization Society became the early antebellum locus of anti-slavery activity, presided over by James Madison in his last three years of life (until 1836).
+In 1789, Madison had expressed his belief that blacks and whites could not integrate into society together, and proposed a policy of separation.
+Madison argued that integration (at the time called "amalgamation") was impossible, because there would always be oppression, hatred, and hostility between former slaves and former slave holders.
 He also claimed, in his so-called "Memorandum on an African Colony for Freed Slaves", that "freedmen retained the vices and habits of slaves."[2]

 He advocated "resettlement" of former slaves to the west coast of Africa, where the Society acquired land and founded what became Liberia.